 Albury Airport receives large amounts of surrendered items that have failed to pass the security screening on a daily basis.
 These items cannot be returned.
 To avoid having them confiscated, pack them in your checked-in baggage or leave them at home.

-Passengers are permitted to pack a maximum of 5 litres of unopened alcohol in their check-in baggage only.
-Alcohol cannot be carried on-board the flight.
+Passengers are permitted to pack a maximum of 5 litres of unopened alcohol in their check-in baggage or carried on-board the flight.